White stepped out of the bedroom, Bell's shallow breaths still lingering in his ears.

 "Hahaha… haha…"

-"Why are you laughing like an idiot?" she huffed, glaring at me.
+"Why are you laughing like an idiot?" she huffed, glaring at him.
 "Geez.
-I swear, what if Bell learns that kind of reckless behavior from you?
+I swear, what if Bell learns that kind of reckless behaviour from you?
 What then?"

-I kept laughing, almost choking on the tide of emotions inside me.
+He kept laughing, almost choking on the tide of emotions inside him.

 "Haha… yeah… Thank you.
 Thank—"

-My voice broke mid-sentence.
-My strength.
-My facade.
+His voice broke mid-sentence.
+His strength.
+His facade.
 Everything.

 Aisha blinked, her expression softening.
 "Hey… are you—"